Xilinx/RFSoC-PYNQ/README.md

 # RFSoC 4x2 Kit
-This repository contains the source code and build scripts for the RFSoC 4x2 *base* design.
+This repository contains the source code and build scripts for the RFSoC 4x2 base design and image.
 The design files in this repository are compatible with Xilinx Vivado 2020.2, and PYNQ v2.7.0 and later.

 Please view the *RFSoC and PYNQ webpage* for more information on the RFSoC 4x2 platform [www.rfsoc-pynq.io](http://www.rfsoc-pynq.io/).